|

 - Find the corner in the CSV file that matches the corner in the legal land description.

-- Copy and paste the latitude and longitude into the form above.
+- Copy and paste the latitude and longitude into the form above as your starting latitude and longitude.

 -